 - subscription-based streaming

 - monetization through advertising content

 Integrated tools for user payment, accounting, and data tracking are essential for maximizing revenue and audience size at large campus events.
-Monetization features also allows universities to charge for access to on-demand content after a live streamed event (for example, a graduation ceremony).
+Monetization features also allow universities to charge for access to on-demand content after a live-streamed event (for example, a graduation ceremony).
 Overall, both pay-per-view and subscription payment systems have multiple applications in different university-based scenarios.

 Best streaming solution for universities

 Now, let’s jump right into our review of the best streaming solution options for universities and other educational settings.

 Brightcove is a video hosting company focused on marketing and more.
 The Brightcove client-base consists mainly of medium and large-scale businesses.
 Video Cloud is the core service for streaming over the Brightcove platform, which includes the following functionality: